FREQUENTLY ASKED QUESTIONS

 School districts are required by state law to ask voters for permission to sell bonds to investors in order to raise the capital dollars required for projects.

-Visit the Bond Proposal page to see a breakdown of each proposition and detailed project descriptions.
+Visit the On The Ballot section of the homepage to see a breakdown of each proposition and detailed project descriptions.

-If approved, there would be no increase to the tax rate and it would remain the same.
+If approved, there would be no increase to the tax rate as a result of passing the bond.

 WHY IS MY TAX BILL HIGHER IF THE TAX RATE STAYS THE SAME?